catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

   source venv/bin/activate

-When activated, you will notice that the virtual environment name is now shown on the left sime of the prompt.
+When activated, you will notice that the virtual environment name is now shown on the left side of the prompt.
 This is done to remind you that you are working "inside" this virtual environment.

 Deactivate a virtual environment